 Please note you will be required to sign the Yamnuska Release of Liability, and Waiver of Claims prior to commencing the program.
 Please review the sample waiver prior to booking and call us with any questions.

 Is it for you?

-Guests signing up for this climb require previous experience with glacier travel and moderate angled ice climbing.
+Guests signing up for this climb require previous experience with glacier travel and rock scrambling.
 Good to excellent fitness is also required.